mackerel fishing rod

 Spinning rod for mackerel

 A spinning rod is designed to cast lighter weights.
-This is so it can load properly when casting single lures with no added weight, such as a dexter wedge, toby spoon, or a modern bass lure like the Fiiish Minnow.
+This is so it can load properly when casting single lures with no added weight.
+Lures like the dexter wedge, toby spoon, or a modern bass lure like the Fiiish Minnow.
 Mackerel are not particularly fussy fish, so this kind of finesse is not a requirement for them.
-However, a lighter rod will bend much more, so many prefer targeting them this way for the fun of catching these muscular fish on light tackle.
+However, a lighter rod will bend much more.
+Many prefer targeting them this way for the fun of catching these muscular fish on light tackle.

 Any spinning rod between 7-10ft that casts no more than 40g will work for mackerel fishing.
-The real secret is actually to use good line and choose spinners that are close to the maximum casting weight of your rod (but not over it) so you can cast further.
-There is such a range in quality of rods on the market even at the same price point.
+The real secret is to use good line and choose spinners that are close to the maximum casting weight of your rod.
 I have selected some excellent choices below.
-These spinning rods are great choices for anglers that also enjoy float fishing with bait, because it’s much more fun to catch mackerel on the float with a lighter rod than a traditional sea fishing rod that casts over 3oz!
+These spinning rods are great choices for anglers that also enjoy float fishing with bait.
+It’s much more fun to catch mackerel on the float with a lighter rod than a traditional sea fishing rod that casts over 3oz!

 • Penn Pursuit Rod & Reel – available at amazon and veals